Media, BA (online)

 for the degree of Bachelor of Arts in Media (online)

 The Bachelor of Arts in Media provides students with a well-rounded interdisciplinary education in fields associated with the media industry.
 Students take coursework in advertising, journalism, and media & cinema studies.
 The remaining coursework, after completing general education courses, is comprised of free electives, to allow for maximum flexibility for students.
-The program is offered online, and students will take online coursework to complete degree requirements.
+The program is offered online, and students will take only online coursework to complete degree requirements.

 This degree program is open to students with some college coursework, but no degree.
 First-year students with no college coursework are not eligible to apply.